Supritha-Amudhu/SocketProgramming/README.md

 EXECUTING THE INDIVIDUAL MODULES:

+To compile and run Server program: cc Server.c
+./a.out

+To compile and run Client program: cc Client.c
+./a.out

 Steps to option 6 - Register a new user:
 (Please do not start with option 0 to connect to server.
 Start with option 6 to connect to server and register as a new user.
 Please choose the username as one word, password as one word.)
 1. In a terminal window, compile and run Server.c